-Magnetic fields arise from the motion of the electrical charge (WHO, 2012) and this is especially the case in alternating current (AC) as the electricity changes direction frequently.
+Magnetic fields arise from the motion of the electrical charge (WHO, 2012).
+This is especially the case in alternating current (AC) as the electricity changes direction frequently.

 Radio frequency electromagnetic energy (RF EME)

 On the electromagnetic spectrum, radio frequency electromagnetic energy (RF EME) is between 3kHz and 300GHz.
-At this level, as the two cannot be separated, we measure the combined electric and magnetic fields and refer to this as electromagnetic radiation.
+Here we measure the combined electric and magnetic fields and refer to this as electromagnetic radiation.

 How Can I Use My Laptop or Device Safely?

-1. Laptops and devices have a massive advantage over the desktop computer, in the eyes of a Building Biologist.
+1. Laptops and devices have a massive advantage over the desktop computer, in my eyes

 This advantage is that they can be used on battery.
 Anything that is plugged in uses AC power.
 AC stands for “alternating current.”
 Alternating current is where electricity passes back and forth through the wires.
 In contrast, a battery uses DC, or “direct current” – which only goes one way.
 In short, DC is safer than AC.